 The rise of cybercrime since lockdown began

-According to a recent newspaper report, the Financial Stability Board (which coordinates financial rules for G20 nations) has said that remote working from home has fuelled a rise in cybercrime activities.
+The Financial Stability Board (which coordinates financial rules for G20 nations) has said that remote working from home has fuelled a rise in cybercrime activities.
 Incidences of scams such as phishing, ransomware and malware grew from 5,000 per week in February 2020, to more than 200,000 per week by April 2021.

 In their report to the G20, the FSB stated: ‘Most cyber frameworks did not envisage a scenario of near-universal remote working and the exploitation of such a situation by cyber threat actors.’
 Although the report focused on financial institutions, its recommendations could apply to most businesses when it said that they ‘may need to consider adjustments to cyber risk management processes, cyber incident reporting, response and recovery activities, as well as management of critical third-party service providers, for example cloud services.’